 Oily Hair Tonic

 We touched on the observed benefits of lemon essential oil for oily hair, so here’s a recipe to try it out for yourself!
-Take 40 drops of lemon essential oil, 1/2 cup of witch hazel, and 1/2 cup of water and combine it into a squeeze bottle, then shake to blend all of the ingredients.
+Take 40 drops of lemon essential oil, 1/2 cup of witch hazel, and 1/2 cup of water and combine it into a spray bottle, then shake to blend all of the ingredients.
 Here’s what to do from there:

 - In the shower, wash your hair normally.